toddwschneider/nyc-presidential-election-map/README.md

 ## Unofficial election night results

-`scrape_unofficial_2020_results.rb` is a Ruby script that scrapes the [unofficial 2020 results pages](https://web.enrboenyc.us/CD23464ADI0.html) and writes the data to a csv.
-Note that:
+`scrape_unofficial_2024_results.rb` is a Ruby script that scrapes the [unofficial 2024 results pages](https://enr.boenyc.gov/) and writes the data to a csv

-1. absentee ballots were not included in the unofficial results
-2. the unofficial results have since been superseded by the certified 2020 results, which do include absentee ballots

 ## Inspiration